TSE-Coders/deploy/README.md

 aws_secret_access_key = <YOUR_SECRET_KEY>
 ```

-This will create an AWS profile called `datadog-admin` which we will be able to tell Terraform to use.
+This will create an AWS profile called `datadog-admin` which Terraform will use to interact with AWS.